Discover great lakes, resorts, onsen and outdoor recreational possibilities around Japan's most fabled peak

 Culture ancient and modern

-The venerable Sengen shrines associated with Mt.
+The venerable Kitaguchihongu Fuji Sengen shrines associated with Mt.
 Fuji draw a constant stream of visitors, and are a traditional starting point for climbing the mountain.
-A 15-minute walk from Fujinomiya Station, Fujisan Hongu Sengen Taisha 's origins date back over 10 centuries, although the current structures were built in the 17th century.
+A 10-minute walk from Fujinomiya Station, Fujisan Hongu Sengen Taisha 's origins date back to BCE, although the current structures were built in the 17th century.

 Located east of the mountain, Fuji Speedway , presents a modern contrast.
 Site of many major auto-racing events, the speedway can be reached via bus from Gotemba Station.